Primary contact: Susan Ellinger

 The XARTS Fund supports the development and execution of collaborative, multi-disciplinary, artistic projects to be implemented during winter term and summer by students in both the College of Arts & Sciences and the Conservatory of Music.
 Individual or group projects that demonstrate creative and focused cross-disciplinary endeavors will be awarded grants of up to $4,000.

 Applicants are encouraged to prepare for the application process and the challenges of implementing funded project by taking advantage of workshops, courses, and advising through the Office of Conservatory Professional Development and the Creativity and Leadership Program.
 Applicants are encouraged to review their proposal prior to submission with Susan Ellinger, Associate Director of Professional Development.

 Who should apply?

 All current Oberlin College of Arts & Science or Conservatory of Music students – in good academic standing – are eligible to apply.

 - Only applicants working toward multidisciplinary projects will be considered.

-- The XARTS Fund is not available to support an individual’s participation in a group projects, unless the individual’s use of the grant is to support distinctive work separate from that of the group project.
+- The XARTS Fund is not available to support an individual’s participation in a group winter-term project, unless the individual’s use of the grant is to support distinctive work separate from that of the group project.